SK-EID/smart-id-java-client/README.md

     * Enduring - Exceptions that indicate problems with incorrect integration.
     Usually these types of errors remain when user retries shortly.
         * ServerMaintenanceException - Server is currently under maintenance
-        * SmartIdClientException - this exception is a sign of incorrect integration with Smart-ID service (i.e. missing parameters etc)
+        * SmartIdClientException - this exception is a sign of incorrect integration with Smart-ID service (i.e. missing parameters etc.)
             * RelyingPartyAccountConfigurationException - indicates that RelyingParty configuration at Smart-ID side can be incorrect
             * UnprocessableSmartIdResponseException - shouldn't happen under normal conditions
     * SessionNotFoundException - When session was not found.
 Usually this is also caused by problems with implementation.